 - a.
 The Principal or the Principal's designee will make a reasonable investigation of the facts and circumstances.
 A short-term suspension will be made upon a determination that the suspension is necessary to help any student, to further school purposes, or to prevent an interference with school purposes. - b.
 Prior to commencement of the short-term suspension, the student will be given oral or written notice of the charges against the student.
 The student will be advised of what the student is accused of having done, an explanation of the evidence the authorities have, and be afforded an opportunity to explain the student's version of the facts. - c.
-Within 24 hours or such additional time as is reasonably necessary following the suspension, the Principal or administrator will send a written statement to the student and the student's parent or guardian describing the student's conduct, misconduct or violation of the rule or standard and the reasons for the action taken. - d.
-An opportunity will be given to the student, and the student's parent or guardian, to have a conference with the Principal or administrator ordering
+Within 24 hours or such additional time as is reasonably necessary, not to exceed an additional 48 hours, following the suspension, the Principal or administrator will send a written statement to the student and the student's parent or guardian describing the student's conduct, misconduct or violation of the rule or standard and the reasons for the action taken. - d.
+An opportunity will be given to the student, and the student's parent or guardian, to have a conference with the Principal or administrator ordering the short-term suspension before or at the time the student returns to school.
+The Principal or administrator shall determine who in addition to the parent or guardian is to attend the conference.
+The Principal shall

-- the short-term suspension before or at the time the student returns to school.
-The Principal or administrator shall determine who in addition to the parent or guardian is to attend the conference. - e.
+- document their attempt to make a reasonable effort to hold a conference with the parent or guardian. - e.
 A student who on a short-term suspension shall not be permitted to be on school grounds without the express permission of the Principal. - 2.
 Long-Term Suspension: A long-term suspension means an exclusion from school and any school functions for a period of more than five school days but less then twenty school days.
 A student who on a long-term suspension shall not be permitted to be on school grounds without the express permission of the Principal.
 A notice will be given to the student and the parents/guardian when the Principal recommends a long-term suspension.
 The notice will include a description of the procedures for long-term suspension; the procedures will be those set forth in the Student Discipline Act.